Chargé d’Affaires ad interim

 President of the United States

 President Biden represented Delaware for 36 years in the U.S. Senate before becoming the 47th Vice President of the United States.
+As President, Biden will restore America’s leadership and build our communities back better.

 Vice President of the United States